wernerglinka/aiandyou/src/pages/index.md

   title: Resources
   image: "/uploads/aiandyou9a.jpg"
   prose: |
-    Provide an ecosystem for communities of color to learn about AI
+    AIandYou.org provides an ecosystem for communities of color to learn about AI through providing resources including, but not limited to:
     - Online resources including webinars
     - Interactive Q&A
     - Online AI curriculum guides for educators